What's the Difference Between the Pantheon and the Parthenon?

 The Pantheon

 The Pantheon is one of today's best-preserved structures from ancient Rome.
-It was built sometime between 126 and 128 A.D. during the reign of Emperor Hadrian.
+It was built sometime between 126 and 128 C.E. during the reign of Emperor Hadrian.
 John Harper/Getty Images

 If a friend who was about to go off on a European adventure told you they were going to visit the Pantheon, would you immediately picture an ancient temple with white marble columns?
-What if that same friend told you they would also be stopping by the Parthenon.
-Would you picture a similar scene in your head?
+What if that same friend told you they would also be stopping by the Parthenon?
+Would you imagine a similar scene in your head?

 Advertisement

-We spoke with Christopher Ratté, a classical archaeologist and professor at the University of Michigan and Dr. C. Brian Rose, the curator-in-charge of the Mediterranean Section at the Penn Museum and archaeologist who's been digging in the field for more than 40 years, to find out exactly what makes these two ancient sites so different.
+We spoke with Christopher Ratté, a classical archaeologist and professor at the University of Michigan, and Dr. C. Brian Rose, the curator-in-charge of the Mediterranean Section at the Penn Museum and archaeologist who's been digging in the field for more than 40 years, to find out precisely what makes these two ancient temples so different.

 Advertisement